Enema of the State

-Enema of the State is the third studio album by American rock band Blink-182, released on June 1, 1999, by MCA Records.
-After a long series of performances at various clubs and festivals along with several indie recordings throughout the 1990s, Blink-182 first achieved popularity on the Warped Tour and in Australia following the release of their second album Dude Ranch (1997) and its rock radio hit "Dammit."
-To record their third album, Blink-182 turned to veteran punk rock producer Jerry Finn, who previously worked on Green Day's breakthrough album Dookie (1994).
-Enema was the band's first album to feature drummer Travis Barker, who replaced original drummer Scott Raynor.
+Enema of the State is the third studio album by the American rock band Blink-182, released on June 1, 1999, by MCA Records.
+The band formed in Southern California, earning an early fanbase with their fast tempos, catchy hooks, and trademark irreverence.
+The band gained greater visibility after releasing their second album, Dude Ranch (1997), which featured the modern rock hit "Dammit".
+For its follow-up, the band recruited veteran producer Jerry Finn, who became a key creative partner and an important figure in defining their sound.
+It also marked their first recording with drummer Travis Barker, whose speed, precision, and versatility helped elevate their musicianship.

-The group recorded with Finn over a period of three months at numerous locations, including their hometown of San Diego and in Los Angeles.
-Finn was key in producing the fast-paced, melodic mixes, creating a pop-punk sound with a more radio-friendly, accessible polish.
-Lyrically, the album is inspired by adolescent frustration and relationships.
-Guitarist Tom DeLonge and bassist Mark Hoppus primarily culled stories from friends and autobiographical situations to craft summer-related tracks revolving around breakups, suburban parties and maturity, as well as more offbeat subject matter such as UFO conspiracy theories.
-The cover artwork for Enema of the State features porn star Janine Lindemulder famously clad in a nurse uniform; the title is a pun on the term enemy of the state.
+Recorded across their hometown of San Diego and Los Angeles over three months, Enema of the State introduced a cleaner, more melodic approach that contrasted with the band's rawer early work.
+Finn's glossy production emphasized tight arrangements, bright harmonies, and a polished pop sensibility that would become emblematic of mainstream pop-punk.
+Guitarist Tom DeLonge and bassist Mark Hoppus primarily culled stories from friends and autobiographical situations to craft summer-related tracks revolving around teenage breakups, suburban parties and maturity, as well as more offbeat subject matter such as UFO conspiracy theories.
+The cover art famously features adult film actress Janine Lindemulder in a nurse uniform; the title is a pun on the term enemy of the state.

-Enema of the State was an enormous commercial success, although the band was criticized as synthesized, manufactured pop only remotely resembling punk, and pigeonholed as a joke act due to the puerile slant of its singles and associated music videos.
-The album has sold over 15 million copies worldwide and catapulted the band to become one of the biggest rock bands of the turn of the millennium.
-"What's My Age Again?", "All the Small Things", and "Adam's Song" became hit singles and MTV staples, generating heavy radio airplay.
-Enema of the State has retrospectively been hailed as a quintessential pop-punk album, having an extensive impact on the genre and beyond, helping reinvent it for a new generation, influencing countless bands and artists, spawning numerous tributes and accolades.
+Upon release, Enema of the State was a huge commercial hit, though some critics viewed the band's radio-friendly sound and goofy image as a departure from their grassroots, less polished sound.
+With more than 15 million copies sold globally, the album helped cement the band's status as one of the biggest rock acts of the new millennium.
+"What's My Age Again?", "All the Small Things", and "Adam's Song" became hit singles and MTV staples, generating heavy airplay.
+Widely regarded as a defining pop-punk record, Enema of the State has had a lasting impact on the genre and beyond; it helped reinvent the sound for a new generation and inspired countless artists, tributes, and accolades.